Chair and CEO

 Kaiser Permanente has the largest, most successful and longest-lived formal and structured labor management partnerships (LMP) in the country, which is one of the largest and most successful LMPs in the world.

-Key learnings and insights from Halvorson's experiences — and functional, real world successes in highly diverse settings — are included in the books and thought pieces available from the Institute.
+Key findings and insights from Halvorson's experiences — and functional, real world successes in highly diverse settings — are included in the books and thought pieces available from The Institute.
 The Institute believes in making diversity a major asset in this country, and — based on actual real world experience — that diversity in the context of an inclusive meritocracy leads to great success.

 Diversity is a very important point to understand and address.
 We must deal with our diversity in a positive way.
 Our growing diversity as a nation is a key reality, a key opportunity, and a key challenge that we all need to face.

 The situation is clear.
 America is becoming very rapidly diverse.
-The numbers can't be challenged, are invisible to most, yet, they are irrefutable.
+The numbers can't be challenged and are invisible to most, yet, they are irrefutable.
 More than half (51 percent) of infants born in America last year were to minority parents.